Vishal Karwal: Further success and Bollywood debut (2016–2018)

-In 2016, Karwal made his bollywood debut with Vikram Bhatt 's horror thriller 1920 London, following the successful series of 1920 (film series), co-starring Sharman Joshi and Meera Chopra in the pivotal roles.
-His portrayal is of Veer Singh, who is a possessed husband of Shivangi (played by Meera Chopra).
+In March 2016, Karwal acted in a short film, Sexaholic, as Amit opposite Shama Sikander.
+He later made his Bollywood debut with Vikram Bhatt 's horror thriller 1920 London, following the successful series of 1920 (film series), co-starring Sharman Joshi and Meera Chopra in the pivotal roles.
+He played the role of Veer Singh, a possessed husband of Shivangi (played by Meera).
 The film was released on 6 May 2016.